 @kristy.caldwell

-WRITING ON ART
+WRITING ABOUT ART

 - The Blind Man in the Studio: A Visit with Richard Pettibone, Castelli Gallery

-SELECT INTERVIEWS ABOUT ILLUSTRATION PROCESS
+TALKING ABOUT PROCESS

 - ‘Trim Sets Sail’ and ‘Trim Helps Out’ — Historical Fiction about a Ship’s Cat, Conversations, Kansas Public Radio